 Announcement of regulatory rollback: NHTSA & U.S. EPA “…propose to amend certain existing Corporate Average Fuel Economy (CAFE) and greenhouse gas emissions standards…”

-CARB Chair Nichols response: “This is not a technical assessment; it is a move to demolish the nation’s clean car program.”
+CARB Chair Nichols responded: “This is not a technical assessment; it is a move to demolish the nation’s clean car program.”

 U.S. EPA reopens a midterm review of vehicle emissions

 Auto Alliance letter to Trump requesting regulatory relief: “EPA has ample authority to withdraw the final determination on its own initiative…”

 January 24, 2017

 Auto CEOs meet with Trump to discuss loosening emissions rules (transcript not available).